-Appendix No Title Appendix 1 Key Issues of Financial Governance: Action Plan Appendix 2 Corporate Debt as at 30September 20 017 Background Pa apers (These are unpublished works which have been relied on to a material extent when preparing the report.
-Th ey must be listed in the section below. section below.
-If the report is going to Cabinet (NEDDC) or Executive (BDC) you must provid e copies of the background papers) to those Charged with Governance (ISA A 260) 2016/17" "Internal Audit ("Internal Audit Consortium Annual Report 2016/17" Report Author Contact Number Assistant Direct tor of Finance, Revenues & Benefits 01246 217658
+Appendix No Title Appendix 1 Key Issues of Financial Governance: Action Plan Appendix 2 Corporate Debt as at 31 December 20 017 Background Pa apers (These are unpublished works which have been relied on to a material on to a material extent when preparing the report.
+They must be listed in the section below. section below.
+If the report is going to Cabinet (NEDDC) or Executive (BDC) you must provid you must provide copies of the background papers) KPMG "Report to to those Charged with Governance (ISA A 260) 2016/17" "Internal Audit ("Internal Audit Consortium Annual Report 2016/17" Internal Audit Reports Report Author Contact Number Assistant Director of Finance, Revenues & Benefits 01246 217658